davekinkead/LAWS4111/Jurisprudence of FA Hayek.md

 - Rapidly adapt the law to new situations
 - Provide for administration of the state
 - Provide for public services that spontaneous order does not produce
+- Only act as an impartial umpire

+Hayek's theory of knowledge and order intersect in Law.
+Order within a system is essentially decentralised information.
+Prices in a free market are like words and grammar in a natural language that communicate intent.
+So too, in the common law, a legal judgement is analogous to a market exchange with the judge clarifying expectations among parties.

+The purpose of law then, is to "create a society liberal enough to permit creativity, stable enough to reward creativity, and constraining enough in ways that steer creativity away from zero-sum and negative-sum games and toward positive-sum games: that is, wealth creation, not wealth capture." [^sep]

 ## Hayek's Dichotomies